MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsSlaConfiguration.md

 ```

 ### -MissedCallForwardTarget
-Specifies the sip address of a user account or a telephone number to forward the call when you select 'Forward' in the 'MissedCallOption' parameter.
+Specifies the sip address of a user account or a telephone number to forward the call when you select `Forward` in the `MissedCallOption` parameter.
 The target could be a user in your organization or a phone number following next sintax:
 * tel:\<PhoneNumber\>
 * sip:\<NameofDelegate@domain\>